-The cause of fibroadenomas is unknown.
-However, fibroadenoma development is probably related to reproductive hormones.
-Fibroadenomas occur in greater frequency during your reproductive years, can increase in size during pregnancy or estrogen therapy, and tend to shrink after menopause, when estrogen stimulation decreases.
+Doctors don't know what causes fibroadenomas, but development of fibroadenomas may be related to reproductive hormones.
+Fibroadenomas occur more often during your reproductive years, can become bigger during pregnancy or use of hormone therapy, and may even shrink after menopause, when hormone levels decrease.

 - Non-cancerous breast conditions: Fibroadenomas.
 American Cancer Society. http://www.cancer.org/healthy/findcancerearly/womenshealth/non-cancerousbreastconditions/non-cancerous-breast-conditions-fibroadenomas.
 Accessed Jan.
 24, 2014.